Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Introduction

-In this paper, we obtain a near-linear time algorithm for decremental $ (1 + \epsilon) $-approximate SSSP in weighted undirected graphs.
-Its total update time is $O(m^{1+O(\sqrt{\log{\log{n}}/\log{n}})}\log W)$ and maintains an estimate of the distance between the source node and every other node, guaranteeing constant worst-case query time.
-The algorithm is randomized and assumes an oblivious adversery who fixes the sequence of updates in advance; it is correct with high probability and the bound on its total update time holds in expectation.
-In the unweighted case, our algorithm significantly improves our previous algorithm in \cite{HenzingerKNSODA14} as discussed above.
-There was no previous algorithm designed specifically for weighted undirected graphs, and the previous best running time for this case comes from our $ O(mn^{0.9 + o(1)})$ time for weighted directed graphs~\cite{HenzingerKNSTOC14,HenzingerKNICALP15}.
+In this paper, we obtain a near-linear time algorithm for decremental \mbox{$ (1 + \epsilon) $}-approximate SSSP in weighted undirected graphs.
+Its total update time is $ m^{1 + O(\log^{5/4} ((\log{n}) / \epsilon) / \log^{1/4}{n})} \log{W} $ and it maintains an estimate of the distance between the source node and every other node, guaranteeing constant worst-case query time.
+The algorithm is randomized and assumes an oblivious adversary who fixes the sequence of updates in advance, an assumption that so far was also made for all other results on approximate decremental SSSP utilizing randomization.
+The algorithm is always correct and the bound on its total update time holds in expectation, which makes it a Las Vegas algorithm.
+In both, the weighted and the unweighted setting, our algorithm significantly improves upon previous algorithms, leaving room for running time improvements only with respect to subpolynomial factors, which so far has only been achieved in the very dense regime~\cite{BernsteinC16,Bernstein17}.